signalfx/signalfx-ruby-tracing/README.md

 ## Sinatra

 Sinatra instrumentation traces requests and template rendering.
+The instrumenter registers a Sinatra extension that uses `rack-tracer` to trace requests and monkey-patches to trace view rendering.

+The source for this instrumentation is located [here](https://github.com/signalfx/sinatra-tracer).

 ### Usage